Teacher Training Seminars based on subjects from The Comix Method dance certification for

 We're going to talk about all the terms and techniques behind hip hop and street styles.
 I'm going to show you where they come from and how they SHOULD influence your modern movement.
 You will know how to make hip hop without the influence of other styles.
 You will see the references I use and the places to go to dig even deeper into the history of the art form.
 Consider my work a bridge between your world and hip hop's world.

-This course can be modified to the preference of any individual or dance studio.
+This course is the basis for the dance teacher certification (The Comix Method) that I developed.
+While there are core elements covered in every training seminar, your workshop can be modified to your own preference.
 It is strongly recommended that you choose at least a 4 hour course for the standard necessary information to be applied.
 Training can be adjusted and extended in a number of ways.
 2 day courses cover much more terminology and allow an opportunity to be further observed and corrected with your new lessons.
-Choose any number of focus points below:
+Choose any number of focus points from The Comix Method below:

 Breakin ( B-boy, B-girl, Breakdance ) - Terminology, Technique, History